 - Why do Communication Channels Breakdown?

-Communication channels in the workplace are what people use to interact with others in their organisation.
+Internal communication channels in the workplace are what people use to interact with others and management in their organisation.
 The term internal communication channel encompasses everything from word of mouth to online employee feedback forms.
 Simply, these are methods or means of communication in a physical and virtual setting.

 With the increase of remote and deskless teams, the latter has become more prominent.
 As the work environment and society has changed, so has workplace communication.